barnardb/cookies/README.md

 some.random.value=1234;JSESSIONID=0123456789ABCDEF0123456789ABCDEF;another_cookie:example-cookie-value
 ```

-Or you can get a particular cookie value, so e.g. this:
+Or you can get just the value of a particular cookie by providing both a URL and a cookie name.
+E.g. running
 ```bash
 cookies http://www.example.com JSESSIONID
 ```